Overview of Sarcoidosis

 As previously mentioned, in some cases, sarcoidosis is diagnosed when you go in for a chest x-ray for another reason.
 This is because symptoms may take longer to develop and is very difficult to diagnose.
 In some cases, it may be diagnosed as something else.
 To begin the diagnosis, your physician will perform a basic physical exam and will check for any skin lesions that may be of importance.
 It is also important that your physician listen to your heart and lungs and check for any swelling.
 There are also many tests that your physician may recommend to properly diagnose this disease.

 A chest x-ray will be able to see lung damage and any change in lymph nodes.
-A CT scan may also be requested so that the physician can see a better picture of your heart and lungs.
-If sarcoidosis is believed to have affected the heart of central nervous system, then you may also want to have a PET scan or an MRI.
+A computerized tomography (CT) scan may also be requested so that the physician can see a better picture of your heart and lungs.
+If sarcoidosis is believed to have affected the heart of the central nervous system, then you may also want to have a positron emission tomography (PET) scan or magnetic resonance imaging (MRI).
 Blood tests may be administered to check the health of your kidneys and liver.
 To see if your eyes have been affected by this disease, your physician may send you to an eye doctor for a proper eye exam.
 A lung function test may also be used to measure the lung volume and amount of oxygen that is being delivered to the blood.
 A small biopsy of the lung may be taken too.

 There is no cure for sarcoidosis, so your physician will treat the symptoms so that you can feel better.
 If your symptoms are very mild and do not get in the way of your everyday life, then you should be able to go without treatment.
 Some medications can treat severe symptoms or organ functions.
 Some medications that your physician may recommend are corticosteroids, medications that suppress the immune system, hydroxychloroquine, or tumor necrosis factor-alpha inhibitors.
 In extreme cases, your physician may recommend an organ transplant.